Fender Jazz Bass Mods And Upgrades

 Swapping for a master volume and a pickup blender control allows you to have all neck pickup, all bridge pickup, or any combination in-between with the turn of one knob.

 Then you can easily adjust your overall volume with the other without effective the degree of pickup blend.

 Traditional jazz bass wiring runs the pickups in “parallel” when used together.

 While this is a great sound, adding a “push/pull” potentiometer to the mix, creates the option to put the two pickups “in series” with one another.
 This yields a more midrange heavy “hum-bucker” type sound that is not typically available on a jazz bass!

 Battery Box Installation

-About Guitar Repair Long Island:
+About Guitar Repair Long Island

 Guitar Repair Long Island is the area’s premier destination for fretted musical instrument care and maintenance.
-We fix all fretted instruments, including: guitars, basses, banjos, mandolins, and ukuleles.
-Conveniently located in Ronkonkoma NY, the shop is dedicated to providing quick, honest, and reliable service.
-Our vast experience in all aspects of instrument repair ensures that we can help with whatever your needs are.
-Contact us or book your appointment today
+Owned and managed by Erik Salomon, the shop is dedicated to providing quick, honest and reliable service.
+The staff at Guitar Repair Long Island has a combined 25+ years of professional guitar repair experience.
+Sharing the knowledge that we accumulate in this focused pursuit is at the core of what we do.
+Contact us with any questions or book your appointment today.